Chain of Summaries: Summarization Through Iterative Questioning: Introduction

 \item We propose and evaluate the Chain of Summaries (CoS) approach, which is based on Hegel's dialectical method.
-In this CoS, summaries serve as machine-consumable-human-readable knowledge caches, and quality is measured by downstream QA performance. \item We provide empirical evidence that the proposed method improves upon the naive-but-strong baseline of zero-shot summarization with an LLM, and outperforms strong dedicated summarization baselines. \item We fine-tune a BERT model to predict a summary performance in a downstream QA task, which we then use as a reward model for reinforcement fine-tuning (GRPO) of an LLM, testing whether the multi-step procedure can be reduced to a single step. \end{itemize}
+In this CoS, summaries serve as machine-consumable-human-readable knowledge caches, and quality is measured by downstream QA performance. \item We provide empirical evidence that the proposed method improves upon the naive-but-strong baseline of zero-shot summarization with an LLM, and outperforms strong dedicated summarization baselines. \item We provide a efficiency analysis showing that CoS summaries reduce per-query token consumption by over 98\%, with break-even occurring after approximately 14 queries, making CoS cost-effective for repeatedly-accessed documents. \end{itemize}